dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2374: Fair systems secure resources for all community members.
+### T2374: This approach addresses inequality and provides necessary resources for all.

 |Support|
 |---|